wenkangjing/notes-launch-school/220/lesson8/_220_lesson8.md

 - The this keyword is never used on constructor methods.
 - The new keyword is never called before the constructor.

-# 11	Assignment: Object Constructor Inheritance
+  # 11Assignment: Object Constructor Inheritance
 - prototype must be a object **pointing to the object that delegated to**
 - prototype.constructor must be a function
 - prototypal inheritance